JanuaryLabs/website/pages/learn/extensions/serverize.md

 Serverize extension is a deployment extension that you can use to deploy your application to Serverize.

-To get started, you've to logic or create an account if you don't have one:
+To get started, you've to create an account if you don't have one:

 ```bash
 npx serverize auth signin # or signup